spanners/dissertation/dissertation/sections/pilot2.markdown

 Following from the outcomes of Pilot Study 1, including the modifications made to the experimental model, and the feature--augmented Elm IDE, I would like to conduct another Pilot Study to test the features and determine whether it accurately models thrashing/cognitive load.
+This section describes the Observations made both from Pilot Study 1, Hypotheses I form due to these Observations, The experimental Method, Results, Analysis and Discussion.

 ## Observations

+Observations and participant feedback from Pilot Study 1 (See
+\ref{pilot1-participant1}) suggest that the task
-The task I chose for Pilot Study 1 was too difficult to capture the cognitive load incurred by the language itself for a given task, due to the difficulty of the task itself creating noise.
+I chose, and the way in which I carried out the experiment, was too taxing to capture the cognitive load incurred by the language itself for a given task, due to the difficulty of the task itself creating noise, and the experimental methodology incurring cognitive load -- my prompting and questionning causing pauses.
 I could improve this by simplifying the task, in a way that is 'language agnostic', i.e. that is not idiomatic of Elm or JavaScript (the two languages that I am comparing).
-Something like the following will never be that easy in JavaScript:
+Something like the following will never be that easy in
+JavaScript:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.haskell .numberLines}
 main = lift asText Mouse.position
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Saw some things in Pilot Study 1, also in the use of the Elm IDE I extended, I saw some things before Pilot Study 2.**

 ### Hypotheses